Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/primary_flight_instruments.md

 are prone to blockages caused by ice accumulation.
 To alleviate icing of the pitot head, a Pitot Heat Switch is found in the front cockpit right console.

-> 🟡 CAUTION: The Pitot Heat switch should always be turned on before takeoff but not for
+> 🟡 CAUTION: The Pitot Heat switch should always be turned on before takeoff as
+> otherwise the bellows intake could freeze, resulting in flight control issues,
+> as well as airspeed or altimeter issues.
+However, the Pitot Heat should not be allowed
-> longer than one minute as it could damage the instrument.
+> to run longer than one minute on the ground without sufficient airspeed, as it could
+> damage the instrument.

 ## Air Data Computer System